buwilliams/learn-posthog/README.md

 - [Writing your first Django app](https://docs.djangoproject.com/en/3.1/intro/tutorial01/) - I recommend reading Parts 1-5 of the 7 parts, skip 6+ since they are not relevant to PostHog.
 We do use Django built-in testing so part 5 is required reading.
 - [Two Scoops of Django (e-book)](https://www.feldroy.com/products/two-scoops-of-django-3-x)

+### Learn about the people who make PostHog

+- It's surprising how enjoyable and calming learning about team that makes PostHog can be.
+You'll find [all their bios here](https://posthog.com/handbook/company/team).
+It's well worth your time!

 ### PostHog via James Hawkins, CEO

 - [Why we built our business in the first place](https://www.youtube.com/watch?v=TIxxIEEvczM)